 And then we think that there’s a massive opportunity in the stadium of the future for low contact adult beverage distribution.
 We’ve been talking with a few stadium operators about, you know, when fans start going to live events again, and there’s a huge need for an increased number of point of sale to reduce congestion in the concourse, we’re talking about reducing face-to-face contact between consumers and staff.

 So our technology would allow a stadium operator to increase the number of places where people can grab a beer, for example, and our kiosks integrate technology which can identify an intoxicated person in a contactless way.
 It’s a contactless payment system, and for the most part uses contactless biometrics.
+We are very impressed by the new International Payment Solutions available nowadays.
 So we are very excited about the stadium opportunity and it’s really about using biometrics to understand your consumers better.
 You know, who’s buying what, when?
 And being able to direct whether it’s important media or collecting information about consumption behaviors directly to your fans, we call it “fanalytics.”
 So really knowing your fans better and their consumption behaviors will help you cater to their needs and really provide them with that satisfaction and joy that they’re looking for.

 Melinda: That’s really interesting too, that it can detect intoxication.
 At least in Ontario, it’s been a real challenge for servers who are providing alcohol and they can be held criminally responsible if that person then drives away and gets into an accident and causes harm.
 So that’s a really excellent feature.